cmaxw/devchat-eleventy/src/my-angular-story/mas-109-philippe-de-ryck.md

 Phlippe started coding in high school and worked on system administration projects.
 He then went onto get a PhD in security.
 Along with security he also worked on development so when he is working with clients he can go through the code and point out security problems.

+Philippe also gives some tips to those who want to get started on security consulting.
+Philippe says its a mindset and a person just needs to dive in and start reading books and blogs about it to develop the approach.

 ### Host: **Charles Max Wood**

 ### Joined By Special Guest: Philippe De Ryck